 The main focus of Council initiatives to support health and well-being is to ensure service users and carers get the help they need in a timely way, including rebuilding skills and confidence to live independently.
 This will reduce dependence on services and prevent unplanned admissions to hospital and care homes where appropriate.
+Services include practical help with repairs, gardening and advice, as well as programmes helping people to live healthy lifestyles and dedicated schemes aimed at key areas of need, such as falls prevention and affordable warmth.

-Our emphasis on strength based approaches including ABCD will require service providers and funding agencies to shift their focus from the needs and deficiencies of neighbourhoods, towns and villages to the 'community assets'.
+ABCD will require service providers and funding agencies to shift their focus from the needs and deficiencies of neighbourhoods, towns and villages to the 'community assets'.
 These community assets are the key building blocks of sustainable urban and rural community building efforts and include:

-- the skills and connections of the local residents - the power of local associations (clubs, groups, informal social networks) - the resources of public, private and non-profit institutions - the physical and economic resources of local places. - the heritage, culture and stories of the local community to complement this we are investing in Local Area Coordination, a unique and innovative approach to supporting people who are vulnerable through age, frailty, disability or mental health issues to identify and pursue their vision for a 'good life', to strengthen the capacity of communities to welcome and include people and to make services more personal, flexible and accountable.
-Rather than waiting for people to fall into crisis, assessing needs and then responding with services or money (if eligible).
-Local Area Coordinators build relationships at the individual, family and community levels, aiming to support people to stay strong, build personal, local and community solutions and nurture more welcoming, inclusive and mutually supportive communities.
+- the skills and connections of the local residents - the power of local associations (clubs, groups, informal social networks) - the resources of public, private and non-profit institutions - the physical and economic resources of local places. - the heritage, culture and stories of the local community

+Local Area Coordination is a unique and innovative approach to supporting people who are vulnerable through age, frailty, disability or mental health issues to identify and pursue their vision for a 'good life', to strengthen the capacity of communities to welcome and include people and to make services more personal, flexible and accountable.

+Rather than waiting for people to fall into crisis, assessing needs and then responding with services or money (if eligible), Local Area Coordination builds relationships at the individual, family and community levels, aiming to support people to stay strong, build personal, local and community solutions and nurture more welcoming, inclusive and mutually supportive communities.
-Social care services provided in Thurrock include practical help with repairs, gardening and advice, as well as programmes helping people to live healthy lifestyles and dedicated schemes aimed at key areas of need, such as falls prevention and affordable warmth.

-Council operated social care services in Thurrock include:
+Council operated social care services include the following:

 - The Rapid Response and Assessment Service, (a partnership with NHS South West Essex Community Services) is an integrated team of social care and health professionals which undertakes urgent assessments at home and then provides direct access to a range of services.
-These include reablement programmes, telecare and telehealth services, as well as short stays in specially equipped Short Term Assessment and Reablement Flats or interim care beds in residential homes, to stabilise conditions and to build confidence. - The Joint Reablement Team in a Council run service which provides short-term support designed to help keep vulnerable people safe and as independent as possible.
-The Reablement Team works with service-users to help then learn or re-learn important tasks needed for everyday life. - Telecare which is now embedded in all assessments carried out by Adult Social Care to support service users to remain independent.
-Over the past year Telecare has increased its numbers on an average of 18 installs per month, and is included in 40% of all council funded care packages.
+These include reablement programmes, telecare and telehealth services, as well as short stays in specially equipped Short Term Assessment and Reablement Flats or interim care beds in residential homes, to stabilise conditions and to build confidence. - The Joint Reablement Team in a Council run service which provides shortterm support designed to help keep vulnerable people safe and as independent as possible.
+The Reablement Team works with service-users to help then learn or re-learn important tasks needed for everyday life. - Telecare is now embedded in all assessments carried out by Adult Social Care to support service users to remain independent.
+Over the past year Telecare has increased its numbers on an average of 18 installs per month, and is included in 40% of all council funded social care packages.
+This year Telecare will be increasing the range of equipment to support the changing needs of Thurrock's population.
+With projects such as the digital befriending service; Age UK will be using Skype and TVHD webcams to combat social isolation by connecting families and friends by video conferencing.